 10. Profitability (for larger businesses/firms)

-For many practices, market value is driven by top-line revenue—predictable, reliable income sources that can be transferred to another advisor.
-Expenses are only important when they are passed on to a buyer (as mentioned with perpetual referral fees, or items like a long-term lease) and, fortunately, most expenses can be eliminated in an arms-length transaction.
+Business value is anchored top-line revenue—predictable, reliable income sources.
+In the case of external sale, expenses are only important when they are passed on to a buyer (as mentioned with perpetual referral fees, or items like a long-term lease) and, fortunately, most expenses can be eliminated in an arms-length transaction.
 However, as the business grows, pay attention to the bottom line.
+The profitability that comes from balancing revenue and expenses is a significant driver of value, especially when it comes to internal transfers of ownership, mergers, and monitoring growth.

-Learn the distinction between compensation and profitability.
+It's important to understand the distinction between compensation and profitability.
 Many advisors consider profit to be the same as compensation because, in a single-owner practice, they get to take all of the profits home at the end of the year.
-However, for owners looking to create a sustainable business, the focus needs to shift to bottom-line revenue as well—to net profit.
-A revenue sharing arrangement with an employee or office-mate may increase top-line revenue, but tracking the bottom line shows that the increased income is often offset by increases overhead—the compensation arrangement produces no net profit.
+However, for owners looking to create a sustainable business, the focus needs to be on both revenue AND profit.
+A revenue-sharing arrangement with an employee or officemate may increase top-line revenue, but tracking the bottom line shows that the increased income is often offset by increases overhead—the compensation arrangement produces no net profit.

-The initial impact will be academic—as a sole owner, you will continue to take it all home, just in different categories.
+If you are a sole owner the initial impact will be academic, you will continue to take it all home, just in different categories.
 The key is to show a history of profit.
-Eventually, the ability to generate revenue and control operational expenses will become a necessary metric to evaluate your key employees.
+The ability to generate revenue and control operational expenses will become a necessary metric to evaluate your key employees.
 Profit becomes especially important if you want to sell internally or recruit a successor to the business.
 Demonstrating a history of profitability is useful for incentivizing next generation owners, attracting outside investors, and securing financing for acquisition.

 Remember, formal valuations are assessed in the context of its purpose, whether you’re preparing to sell your business, litigating a partnership dissolution, transferring minority ownership stake, or simply tracking annual growth.
 Many advisors simply need a starting point.
-These factors can paint a comprehensive picture of your current position, which you can use as a benchmark for identifying and tracking your business goals.
+These factors can paint a comprehensive picture of your current position.